 You need to park the car by the river and walk 1.2 km to enjoy the view.
 Once you trek up, you will find the Fifth Season Hotel/ hostel with a cafe with captivating views.
 If you wish to camp overnight, you can opt for that also.
 If you are a serious hiker or trekker, you must trek further up to see the mountain range clearly.

 Don’t miss the breathtaking lake and the encircling views.
 The trekking time from the river to the lake is 2 hours.
 It takes almost a whole day to visit, explore and come back to Kazbegi.
 Juta is one of the highest settlements in the Kazbegi region.

 How to Reach Kazbegi?

 The easiest way to reach Kazbegi is to hire a cab from Tbilisi.
-The distance between Tbilisi and Kazbegi is 150 kilometres.
+The distance between Tbilisi and Kazbegi is 150 kilometers.
 It takes around 2 hours from the capital city of Georgia.

 You can also opt for public transport to reach Kazbegi.
 There are mini-buses; they call it Marshrutkas that leave from Didube Station in Tbilisi every day.
 It costs 10 GEL (Georgian Lari) and takes more than 3 hours to reach Kazbegi.

 Yes.
 You can cover Kazbegi on a day trip from Tbilisi.
 For a hassle-free trip to Kazbegi in Georgia, you can also contact local Travel and Tour Company named Travelist Georgia.